Usage

 The $

-If you need to add more mockups or smart objects per mockup check the anatomy of the settings script.
+If you need to add more mockups or smart objects per mockup check the .